Eugène Fromentin Biography | Oil Painting Reproductions

 10-24-1820 La Rochelle, FRA - 8-27-1876 La Rochelle, FRABack to Artist IndexView Artists Paintings

-Eugène Fromentin is also one of the first "art critics" to approach the subject of The Old Masters from a personal point of view - being a painter himself.
-He also puts the work in a social, political and economic context, as the Dutch Golden Age painting develops shortly after Holland won its independence.
+Eugène Fromentin is also one of the first "art critics" to approach the subject of The Old Masters from a personal point of view, being a painter himself, this offered him a special insight, unlike the majority of art critics past and present.
+He also puts the work in a social, political and economic context, as the Dutch Golden Age painting developed and grows not long after Holland won its freedom.

-Art Movement: Romanticism
+Art Movement: Orientalism.